Cutting and editing music in Garageband is as simple as using the (Command + T) option on your keyboard.

 Whenever you want to isolate an audio recording, it’s worth noting that it may be helpful to understand at what beats-per-minute the song is, that way you can trim music at a specific beat.

-This is especially important when creating music with samples (link here)
+This is especially important when creating music with samples which I’ve explained how to do before.

 For instance, in a track that I made using the theme song written by Bear McCreary for The Walking Dead, I had to figure out the BPM of the track, that way I could make a different drum track for it.